-Joint Force Headquarters – National Capital Region (JFHQ-NCR) and the U.S. Army Military District of Washington (USAMDW) is a dual-hatted command serving as Guardians of our Nation’s Capital.
+Joint Task Force – National Capital Region (JTF-NCR) and the U.S. Army Military District of Washington (USAMDW) is a dual-hatted command serving as Guardians of our Nation’s Capital.
 We are responsible for conducting homeland defense and civil support operations, command and control of DoD support to national special security events, conducting military funeral honors and ceremonial support throughout the nation, supporting airlift requirements for U.S. government officials, and facilitating national outreach on behalf of the U.S. Army.

 Day-to-day the command serves as part of a collaborative, regional team focused on homeland defense and safeguarding the National Capital Region.
-And, when called upon, the joint force headquarters transitions to a joint task force to support and defend our nation.

 • A joint command subordinate to U.S. Northern Command.
 Established in the aftermath of the Sept.
 11, 2001 attacks to address threats to the National Capital Region and provide Department of Defense support to civil authorities.

 • Operates as a Joint Task Force to conduct Homeland Defense and Defense Support of Civil Authorities.

 • Part of a collaborative, regional team focused on safeguarding the National Capital Region.

 • Relevant, ready and proactive center of excellence as a joint, interagency and local team player.